miguelguzman-dataeng/ironhack-data-engineering-labs/README.md

 - Counting delivered orders
 - Building a structured report with dictionaries and sets

+## Week 1 — Session 3: Python Functions and NumPy

+### File

+- `notebooks_lab_script_03.ipynb`

+### Concepts Practiced

+- Defining and calling reusable functions
+- Parameters and arguments
+- Return values
+- Default and optional arguments
+- Simple validation inside functions
+- Writing clear function names and docstrings
+- Cleaning and normalizing strings
+- Processing lists with reusable functions
+- Returning multiple values from functions
+- NumPy array creation and data types
+- Array indexing and slicing
+- Boolean masks and array filtering
+- Vectorized NumPy operations
+- NumPy aggregations: sum, min, max, and mean
+- Replacing invalid values with `np.nan`
+- Removing missing and invalid values
+- Applying discounts with Boolean indexing
+- Building summary dictionaries
+- Final integrated sales ETL workflow

+### Sales ETL Lab

+The final integrated exercise processes raw daily sales data by:

+- Converting a Python list into a NumPy array of floats
+- Replacing negative and zero values with `np.nan`
+- Removing missing and invalid values
+- Applying discounts to sales above a configurable threshold
+- Using default arguments for the threshold and discount rate
+- Calculating total, count, mean, minimum, and maximum
+- Returning structured results with reusable functions
+- Printing a formatted sales summary

 ## Goal

 The goal of this repository is to build a strong foundation in Data Engineering step by step.

-This is the beginning of my transition into Data Engineering, with a focus on clean code, consistent practice, and professional growth.
+This is the beginning of my transition into Data Engineering, with a focus on clean code, consistent practice, reusable functions, data transformation, and professional growth.